-- 1. Select the Workflows category.

-- 2. Select a workflow in the navigation view.

-- 3. Click in the workflow view's toolbar.

-- 4. Check the boxes for all synchronization steps that you want to disable.

-- OR -
+- 1. In the Synchronization Editor, open the synchronization project. - 2.
+Select the Workflows category. - 3.
+Select a workflow in the navigation view. - 4.
+Click in the workflow view's toolbar. - 5.
+Set the Disable option for all synchronization steps that you do not want to be carried out. - OR -

-Uncheck the boxes for all synchronization steps that you want to enable.
+Deselect the Disable check boxes on all synchronization steps that you want to enable.

 Multi-select is possible.